Rahmon Nabiyev: Early years

 Nabiyev was born on 5 October 1931 in a Tajik family of ordinary farmers, in the Khojent District (now the Ghafurov District) of the Leninabad Oblast.
 Starting in high school, in 1946, at the age of 16, he began to work as an accountant on a collective farm.
 In the same year he entered the Leninabad Agricultural College, which he graduated in 1949 to continue his studies in Tashkent, entering the Tashkent Institute of Irrigation and Agricultural Mechanization Engineers.
 After graduating from this university in 1954, he began to work for two years as the chief engineer of the machine-tractor station in Isfisor.

 Political activity

 In 1961, Nabiyev joined the Communist Party of the Tajik SSR (the republican branch of the CPSU) and began working as a department head.
-From 1971-1973, he was the Minister of Agriculture of the Tajik SSR and in 1973, he became the Chairman of the Council of Ministers of the Tajik SSR, becoming de facto head of government.
+From 1971 to 1973, he was the Minister of Agriculture of the Tajik SSR and in 1973, he became the Chairman of the Council of Ministers of the Tajik SSR, becoming de facto head of government.
 In 1982, Nabiyev was appointed the First Secretary of the Communist Party of Tajikistan, becoming the head of the republic.
 In 1985 he was dismissed from his post “for addiction to revelry and alcohol”.
-From 1986-1991, he was the Chairman of the Presidium of the Central Council of the Nature Conservation Society of the Tajik SSR.
-In 1990, he was elected a deputy of the Supreme Soviet of Tajikistan, and on 23 September 1991 he became its chairman.
+From 1986 to 1991, he was the Chairman of the Presidium of the Central Council of the Nature Conservation Society of the Tajik SSR.
+In 1990, he was elected a deputy of the Supreme Soviet of the Tajik SSR, and on 23 September 1991 he became its chairman.